I-chat/Room_space_allocator/README.md

 * run `nosetests`

 ### To use the functionalities
-* cd into the app directory in the project folder and run `python main.py`
+* cd into the project root directory and run `python main.py`